brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 == Changelog ==

 = 1.5.3 =
-* Fixed: Info List - Issue with WPML Fatal error
+* Fixed: Info List - PHP Fatal error while using with WPML plugin.

 = 1.5.2 =
 * Fixed: Flip Box - Repeat setting not working for Front and Back Background Images.